-The website is a big deal.
-If you’re a service business use Squarespace because it is easier and cleaner than Wordpress.
-If you’re in ecommerce use Shopify because it is the best.
-If you buy a theme from Creative Market then you’ll have saved tens of thousands of dollars on development costs.
-Squarespace and Shopify offer their own themes but there are more better options on Creative Market.
-In our opinion.
+As an author, your website is a big deal.
+If you’re not planning on selling your book direct to consumers use Squarespace because it is easier and cleaner than Wordpress.
+If you’re planning on selling direct to consumers on your website, use Shopify because it is the best.
+If you buy a theme from CreativeMarket then you’ll have saved tens of thousands of dollars on development costs.
+Squarespace and Shopify offer their own themes but there are additional options on CreativeMarket.

 You need a blog.
-Every company should have a blog.
+Every author should have a blog.
 The website template you buy from Creative Market will have one for you.
 But what are you going to write about?
 The book They Ask, You Answer talks all about the importance of the right content.
 It asks you to: answer the questions your customers ask.
 A great idea for sure.
 But who is going to write it?
 You don’t have time for that.

-Typically a business owner has ideas and knowledge that he or she is trying to apply to their business, but needs help getting it in writing.
+Typically an author has ideas and knowledge that he or she is trying to apply to their business, but needs help getting it in writing.
 You can use a company like Sonix.ai (low cost lower quality) or Rev.com (higher cost higher quality) to transcribe your dictations.
 Simply say what you know on a specific topic (5-10 minutes), have it transcribed through Rev.com, then send the transcription to a work order in Textbroker.
 For $.04 cents a word, a writer will rewrite the whole thing.
 They will produce something that sounds amazing and the quality of the information will be very high because it has come from you, the expert.